reynoldstim/async-await-waitfor-example/README.md

 # Async-Await and WaitFor

-This is a demo project illustrating how misuse and misunderstanding of async-await and [Testing Library's](https://testing-library.com/docs/dom-testing-library/api-async/#waitfor) _waitFor_ can lead to flaky tests.
+This is a demo project illustrating how missing a critical detail related to using async-await and [Testing Library's](https://testing-library.com/docs/dom-testing-library/api-async/#waitfor) _waitFor_ can lead to flaky tests.

 You can read all about it by subscribing to my newsletter [here, at BiodigitalJazz.tech!](https://www.biodigitaljazz.tech/)